Shipprojects/rdbus/README.md

 To open the development environment you have to open the `rdbus` project root directory in `vscode` and run `>Dev Containers: Reopen in Container`.
 Wait for the image to build for the first time and then wait until all extensions get automatically installed.
 Now you are ready to go.

 This README file does not go into further details on how to develop the program or use the environment.
-Just know that this setup has all the necessary tools installed and automatically configured.
+Just know that this setup has all the necessary tools installed and gets automatically configured.

 # Building